India's BJP puts 'no first use' nuclear policy in doubt

 Murli Manohar Joshi, head of a committee that framed the BJP's nuclear policy, declined to spell out whether no-first-use could be discarded.
 "Read the manifesto," he told Reuters.
 "It has to be in sync with geostrategic conditions."

-There was no immediate reaction from the Pakistan government or its military, which controls foreign and defense policy.
+There was no immediate reaction from the Pakistan government or its military, which controls foreign and defence policy.

 A former Pakistani national security adviser, retired Major-General Mahmud Ali Durrani, said he would not be concerned if India revised the central tenet of its nuclear doctrine.